babakfp/sass-easy-direction/README.md

-# easy-direction
+# SASS Easy Direction
 A SASS library that helps you to easily convert styles from LTR to RTL and RTL to LTR.
+You can create multi-language websites easily with this library, without worrying about the CSS that you write.

 ## How it works?
 You are going to have 3 functions. `_()`, `translate()`, `translateX()` and 2 mixins `html-ltr`, `html-rtl`.
 Visit the demo file to learn how to use them.